What Applying for College Can Teach Us About Sales

 - Our budget

-As my daughter’s major became more defined, so did our investigation.
-We were able to focus our research on schools that offered her major (Fine Art), learning about their program requirements, graduation rates and job placement metrics.
+As my son’s major became more defined, so did our investigation.
+We were able to focus our research on schools that offered his major (Fine Art), learning about their program requirements, graduation rates and job placement metrics.
 We then took our long list of prospects and factored in their cost confirming that we actually had the resources to handle the expense.
 Every parent would like to offer their children the opportunity to attend any school of their choice – just like every CEO would love to give their team an unlimited budget.
 Unfortunately, this is rarely the case.
-We have a certain budget with which to work, and in the end our mission is clear: find the best environment, with a strong reputation, consistently positive reviews, and a program that meets her needs without exceeding our financial resources.
+We have a certain budget with which to work, and in the end our mission is clear: find the best environment, with a strong reputation, consistently positive reviews, and a program that meets his needs without exceeding our financial resources.
 Once again, sound familiar?